-Color names shown here are not so common, but they should be understood by any native Japanese speaker.
-Japanese has hundreds of color names, but to my regret many of them are being lost, as Japanese traditions are being lost.
+Colour names shown here are not so common, but they should be understood by any native Japanese speaker.
+Japanese has hundreds of colour names, but to my regret, many of them are being lost, as Japanese traditions are being lost.

 Color Hiragana Description さくらいろ